Contact Professor Wilfred Otten

-Wilfred Otten joint Cranfield University in May 2016 as Professor of Soil Biophysics.
+Wilfred Otten joined Cranfield University in May 2016 as Professor of Soil Biophysics.
 Before that he worked 9 years at Abertay University in Dundee as Chair of Biophysics of Soil Ecosystems and co-Director of the Scottish Informatics Mathematics Biology and Statistics Centre where he developed innovative methods to characterize soil structure.
 Prior to that he worked for 16 years in the Epidemiology and Modeling Group of the Department of Plant Sciences at Cambridge University working on invasion and persistence of soil borne fungal plant diseases.
 He has a degree in Agricultural Engineering with special reference to Soil Science and Fertilizer Use (Wageningen University, The Netherlands) and a PhD degree in Horticultural Sciences, focusing on closed fertigation systems (Wageningen University, The Netherlands).
-He is the incoming President of the British Society of Soil Science, a member of the NERC Peer-review College, a Fellow of the Institute of Soil Science (F.I.
-Soil Sci.) and a member of the organizing committee of the World Conference of Soil Science which will be held in Glasgow 2022.
+He was the President of the British Society of Soil Science (2017-2018), and is a Fellow of the Institute of Soil Science (F.I.
+Soil Sci.).

 Professor Otten has a general research interest in physical, biological and chemical processes in soil.
 His current and past research has equipped him with multidisciplinary expertise in soil physics, soil chemistry, soil microbiology, epidemiology and mathematical, modelling.
+He is expert in the characterisation of micro habitats in soil.
+Research techniques include soil physical methods including the use of X-ray CT to characterise internal pore geometries and root growth.
 He applies this expertise to develop a quantitative, integrative and predictive approach that forwards our understanding of soil processes to enable sustainable management.
-His main research activities to date include:
+A selection of recent projects includes:

 Articles In Journals